-That is one of my all-time favorite movies, rendered unwatchable by a shit trailer.
+That is one of my all-time favorite movies, rendered unwatchable by an awful trailer.
 By the end of the ‘90s, the trailer editing had gotten so good that they were able to make “Wild Wild West” look amazing.
 No, really.

 They did run in to one teensy problem, though.
 As the CGI improved, more and more money shots wound up going into the trailer.
 By the time a film hit theaters, moviegoers who were enticed by the killer trailer felt duped, because the full-length film had nothing more to offer.
 The trailer became the film, and the film became a bloated, Criterion Edition director’s cut of the film.
 Thankfully, this problem has been corrected over time.
 Marvel, for one, has gotten ridiculously good at filling their trailers with wow moments while saving plenty more for those who pay to see the film.

 “Mission: Impossible – Fallout” is a bit of a throwback to those ‘90s days in that the first official trailer gave away so many of the film’s best moments that they included scenes that didn’t make the final cut.
 As hard as it is to believe, there is arguably more action in the trailer than there is in the film it’s meant to promote.
 That’s an exaggeration, but you get the point; Paramount overplayed what it has here, which is a shame because it’s one of the better “M:I” films to date.
 Why they felt the need to go full frontal in the trailer is anyone’s guess.